 - While the horns are used as a warding/cursing gesture in most Latin countries, in 'some' of them (mainly Brazil and Italy) they can also mean "your wife is cheating on you".
 Incidentally in some latin countries (mainly Brazil and Italy, notice a trend here?) "your wife is cheating" is considered one of the worst possible insults, and in the wrong company can easily get you stabbed for the trouble.
 (Which, in turn, makes the trope played quite literally).

 - "Where the bloody hell are you?"
 Australian tourism ad.
-Banned in American (for hell) and Britain (for bloody).
+Banned in Canada (for hell) and Britain (for bloody).

-- The N-word has made its way to Bosnia through rap videos on MTV where black people throw the term around casually as a term for friends.
+- It's made its way to Bosnia through rap videos on MTV, where black people throw the term around casually as a term for friends.
 Cue Bosnian youths greeting each other with "Vatz-ap mah nigga" and some very pissed off tourists.
 Also South Slavic profanities are infamously crude, creative and ubiquitous, so most English swear-words are barely acknowledged as such.

 - In Russia, ironically, calling someone "black" can be much more offensive than stating that someone was or is "Negr".
 Russians never had a problem linked to objectifying black people, you see, but "black" is also used to generalize and label people from Caucasia, which has a whole different level of emotional load.

-- The black/n-word confusion has a funny case between Estonian and Finnish.
+- Has a funny case between Estonian and Finnish.
 In Finnish the neutral word is "musta" (literally "black") and the word "neekeri" is offensive.
 Meanwhile in Estonia, the neutral word is "neeger" (pronounced almost identically to the Finnish version) and "must" is the offensive word (because in Estonian, the word means both "black" and "dirty").
 The fact that the two languages are just barely similar enough for exactly the wrong amount of understanding makes for some awkward situations.

 - Romanian language has made (over centuries) the slang word for a Jew (jidan, borrowed from Slavs) to turn into a rather mild and acceptable insult, due to endless repetition in informal speech and jokes.
 It has similar meaning to the closely-related word yid as used in modern English language and it's just as offensive.